top of page

 This ancient relative, the great grandfather comet, appeared in the fourth century BC.
 Aristotle saw it when he was 12.
 It must have been a colossal object.
 Its break-up over various perihelion passages through the centuries spawned more than a half dozen large and spectacularly famous comets and many long-gone littler ones.

 What was this progenitor comet like?
 Imagine you are the young Aristotle.
 It is a “clear and frosty” winter evening of the year, 372 BC.
 It is during “the archonship of Asteius” around the time of the terrible “earthquake in Achaea and the tidal wave” that destroyed the city of Helike [4].
 You look to the west, just after sunset.
 You see a “great comet” of astonishing brightness.
 In your Meteorlogica, composed 40 years after the event, you write, Its light stretched across the third of the sky in a great band, as it were, and so was called a path.
-It rose as high as Orion’s belt, and there disappeared [5].
+It receded as far as Orion’s belt, and there disappeared [5].

 Later writers, quoting earlier sources now lost, have given vivid descriptions of this comet.
 Diodorus Siculus in the first century bc wrote: [T]here was seen in the heavens during the course of many nights a great blazing torch which was named from its shape a flaming beam… This torch had such brilliancy… and its light such strength that it cast shadows on the earth similar to those cast by the moon [6].